Cross-Account S3 Access

 Resources such as S3 buckets and files are private to the owner by default.
-Attempting to use a Matillion S3 Load component to access a bucket belonging to another account will result in a failure with error message.
+Attempting to use the S3 Load component to access a bucket belonging to another account will result in a failure.

 To enable cross-account access, three steps are necessary:

-- The S3-bucket-owning account grants S3 privileges to the “root” identity of the Matillion account.
-This minimises the coupling between the accounts.
+- The S3-bucket-owning account grants S3 privileges to the root identity of the Matillion ETL account.
+This action minimizes the coupling between the accounts.

-- Within the Matillion account, an EC2 instance role delegates the access on to Matillion, and then on again to Redshift
+- Within the Matillion ETL account, an EC2 instance role delegates the access on to Matillion ETL, and then again to Redshift.

 Configuring the S3-bucket-owning account

-To allow selected others to access the data, without actually making it fully public, the owner of this bucket must add an authorization policy.
+To allow selected users to access the data without actually making the data fully public, the owner of this bucket must add an authorization policy.

-This account doesn’t need to know anything about the IAM users in the Matillion account, but there’s always a “root” entity, since every AWS account has one.
-Thus access can be granted to the root user of the Matillion AWS account.
-This is done by setting up a bucket policy from the Properties window of the S3 management console.
+This account doesn’t need to know anything about the IAM users in the Matillion account, but there’s always a root entity, since every AWS account has one.
+Thus, access can be granted to the root user of the Matillion AWS account.
+Admins grant access by setting up a bucket policy from the Properties window of the S3 management console.

-Three statements are needed in the bucket policy:
+Three actions are needed in the bucket policy:

-These are included in the attached example policy file (owner-policy.txt) found at the bottom of this page.
-(Note this is just an example and should be used to structure your own policy file rather than used as-is)
+The above actions are included in the attached example policy file (owner-policy.txt) found at the bottom of this page.
+(Note this is just an example and should be used to structure your own policy file, rather than be used as-is).

 ListBucket privilege is used by Matillion to validate the bucket name, and also by the Redshift bulk loader during filename prefix matching.
-The "Resource" of the GetObject statement can be an asterisk (allowing Matillion to read any file in the bucket) or can be a specific name pattern.
+The "Resource" of the GetObject statement can be an asterisk (allowing Matillion ETL to read any file in the bucket), or it can be a specific named pattern.

-At this point, the root user of the Matillion account is able to list this bucket and read files.
-However, a second round of authorization is required to delegate this access to Matillion itself and Redshift.
+At this point, the root user of the Matillion account can list this bucket and read files.
+However, a second round of authorization is required to delegate this access to Matillion ETL and Redshift.

 Configuring The Matillion Account

-If your Matillion instance has been set up with an EC2 instance role as described in the “Managing Credentials” documentation, then it is likely no extra configuration in required.
+If your Matillion ETL instance has been set up with an EC2 instance role as described in Manage Credentials, then it is likely that no extra configuration is required.

 To recap - In case you have a different setup, you must first use the IAM console to create an EC2 service role:

-The new role must be given the required privileges as described in the “Managing Credentials” documentation, and at a minimum to include those described in the attached policy file (user-policy.txt).
+The new role must be given the required privileges as described in Manage Credentials and at a minimum to include those described in the attached policy file (user-policy.txt).

 Configuring the Matillion S3 Load component

-Now that the EC2 service role is delegating the S3 access to Matillion, you should be able to configure the S3 Load component in an orchestration job.
+Now that the EC2 service role is delegating the S3 access to Matillion ETL, you should be able to configure the S3 Load component in an orchestration job.

-It is possible that the other account’s bucket is in a different AWS Region to Matillion.
-In this case the load will fail, with an error such as:
+It is possible that the other account’s bucket is in a different AWS Region to Matillion ETL.
+In this case, the load will fail, with an error such as:

 S3ServiceException: The bucket you are attempting to access must be addressed using the specified endpoint.